-Your feelings can be influenced by how your child’s additional needs affect other parts of your lives – it could have an impact on your work, social life or the amount of time you can spend on personal interests or hobbies.
+Your feelings can be influenced by how your child’s needs affect other parts of your life – it could have an influence on your work, social life or the amount of time you can spend on personal interests or hobbies.
 Your child’s diagnosis could also alter your sense of identity as a parent, particularly if you start connecting with disability-specific parent support groups or find yourself advocating for your child’s needs.

-The amount of support you have from others, like your partner, family and friends, might also affect how you feel.
-For example, lots of encouraging support will help you feel more positive about your new role.
+The amount of support you have from others, like a partner, family and friends, might also affect how you feel.

-There’s no ‘right’ way to feel.
-You can’t prevent your feelings, and you shouldn’t try.
+There’s no ‘right’ way to feel, and all your feelings are valid.
 Dealing with your feelings is part of coming to terms with the diagnosis and moving on with your life, your child’s life and your family’s life.

 – Parent of a child diagnosed with Fragile X

-These tips might help you manage your feelings as you get used to your situation.
+These tips might help you manage your feelings.

 Looking after yourself